AFFORD2ACT: Affordance-Guided Automatic Keypoint Selection for Generalizable and Lightweight Robotic Manipulation: Experiments

-After demonstrating that a 2D keypoint-based policy can be highly effective, we ask whether our affordance-driven keypoint selection is essential.
-We compare our approach with several alternative keypoint selection strategies, each using $K=19$ (15 on object and 4 on end-effector) keypoints and the same downstream policy architecture for fairness:
+To demonstrate the strength of affordance-guided keypoint selection, we compare our approach with several alternative keypoint selection strategies, each using $K=19$ (15 on the object and 4 on the end-effector) keypoints and the same downstream policy architecture for fairness:

 \textbf{YOLO~\cite{yolo} + DINO~\cite{oquab2024dinov}:} Use a YOLO object detector to generate bounding boxes, then sample DINO keypoint correspondences within each detected box.

 \textbf{YOLO~\cite{yolo} + Uniform Grid:} Uniformly sample a grid of points inside each YOLO-detected bounding box.